-1) Make sure everyone has the same wines.
+1) Make sure everyone has the same wines for your tasting.

 Whilst it can be fun to talk about what each person on the call has in their glass, you just can’t beat everyone having the same wine (just as you would if you were at a restaurant together).
 Buying the same label is a way of sharing an experience without being in the same place.
 For your at home online wine tasting, choose wines that can be easily sourced.
 If your guests are all living in different countries, you might want to choose a couple of wines (we think 3 is the minimum for a wine-tasting) including some broad varieties such as Prosecco, rosé from Provence, Rioja Riserva, that everyone should be able to find easily in supermarkets.

 2) Choose the right platform to host your tasting

 If you’re hosting an online event, the technology and a great wifi connection is essential.
 There are so many platforms out there and many offer free services.
 We love Zoom because we most of the time people join in couples, love seeing each other and we can also use breakout rooms which means that you can also make smaller groups for more cosy chats.
 If you're gathering people together who are at home alone, you might want to look at Spatial Chat, or Wonder Me which are fun ways of socialising